Sample type required: Deparaffinized and re-hydrated tissue sections on positively charged slides.

 Do not freeze solution to avoid frequent freeze-thaw cycles that may cause deterioration.

 Be careful no to overstain with metanil yellow, as this can obscure carminophilic tissue elements.

 Tartrazine can be used in place of metanil yellow.

 - Capsule of Cryptococcus = Deep rose red

 - Other tissue elements = Blue or yellow

-Post Staining Procedure: Tissue sections should be rinsed well in distilled water, dehydrated with 95% and absolute alcohols, cleared and cover-slipped.
+Tissue sections should be rinsed well in distilled water, dehydrated with 95% alcohol, followed by 100% alcohols, cleared with xylene (or xylene substitute), and cover-slipped.

 Mucicarmine stock solution should be stored refrigerated.
 Room temperature storage will accelerate the chemical breakdown of the solution.
 Frozen storage is not recommended to avoid repeated freeze-thaw cycles that may also affect the chemical reactivity of the stain.